 Causes and incidence of dMMR tumours

-Mismatch repair is a normal repair mechanism of healthy cells that corrects the mistakes that happened during DNA replication through enzymes.
+Mismatch repair is a normal repair mechanism of healthy cells that correct mistakes during DNA replication through enzymes.
 The improper functioning of enzymes leads to dMMR, which causes unrepaired errors in the DNA.
 The accumulation of such errors may cause cancer.

 Jemperli’s mechanism of action